henrygong/bio2bio/README.md

 &nbsp;&nbsp;return (hash, key, transactionID)
 }

-A Docker image file will be made available with IPFS installed.
+A Docker image file will be made available with dependencies installed.

 Dependencies of postToEth.py:
 argparse